WBBF: Top 40/CHR

-On July 14, 2023, at 6 p.m., after playing "Feels Good" by Tony!
-Toni!
-Toné!, WBBF switched to Top 40/CHR, branded as "Hot 98.9", with the first song being "Flowers" by Miley Cyrus.
+On July 14, 2023, at 6 p.m., WBBF switched to Top 40/CHR, branded as "Hot 98.9".
 The format flip was the closing domino in a series of format changes that had taken place in Buffalo over the previous month, most directly nearby WKSE on 98.5 (the market's previous heritage Top 40/CHR station) shifting to an adult lean following the sale of its own hot-AC sister station WTSS to a religious broadcaster in June.

+Sports talk

+On September 14, 2026 at midnight, after playing "Timber" by Pitbull, WBBF flipped to sports radio as "ESPN Buffalo".
+The move brought ESPN Radio programming back to the Buffalo market exactly five years after Audacy flipped WWKB to its "The Bet" network and provides an on-air home for Buffalo Bills Radio Network studio programming that would not fit on flagship station WGRF (both the Bills network and ESPN Radio are managed by Good Karma Sports).